Article brought to you by Nilead, a website builder platform with fully managed design and build service.

 This option is relatively cheaper.
 However, the downside of it is that you won’t be able to customize your booking process and collect necessary information relevant to improve your business.
 This includes clients’ preferences which are important to help your business become more intimate in addressing their needs.

 With this option, you can get a booking system with a monthly subscription.

-What kind of business that does not want to hear from their current and potential clients?
-For some businesses that do not have online booking yet, this is your online booking.
+What kind of business does not want to hear from their current and potential clients?
+For some businesses that do not have an online booking yet, this is your online booking.
 You want to make sure your contact section or page contains the necessary and alternative contact methods.
-We suggest to have at least a contact form, a visible phone number and a visible email address.
-Don't overwhelm your customers with so many contact information on the page, however, as it will confuse them.
+We suggest having at least a contact form, a visible phone number, and a visible email address.
+Don't overwhelm your customers with so much contact information on the page, however, as it will confuse them.

 Last but not least, periodically check your contact methods to make sure all of them work well.

-Aside from marketing tips and ideas presented on our sample articles above, another technology that we deem necessary for businesses with online presence is the use of Customer Relationship Management (CRM) technology.
+Aside from marketing tips and ideas presented in our sample articles above, another technology that we deem necessary for businesses with an online presence is the use of Customer Relationship Management (CRM) technology.

 Excel sheet will get you by for the first few months but no more than that.
 You need a system to collect user information, segment data, and run personalized marketing at scale.